Why Marquis can go on Pompey scoring streak after suffering similar dry patches at Doncaster

 ‘One goal can change his form in front of goal overnight really.

 ‘He can get back to his best.
-With seeing him for three years at Donny, you wouldn’t be surprised if he scores in four of five successive games once he does score.’
+With seeing him for three years at Donny, you wouldn’t be surprised if he scored in four or five successive games once he does score.’

 And that was mainly because of the rapport he had with the mercurial James Coppinger.